kayleriegerpatton/javascript-code-quiz/README.md

-# Javascript Code Quiz
+# JavaScript Code Quiz

-A timed, multiple-choice Javascript fundamentals quiz that stores high scores.
+A timed, multiple-choice JavaScript fundamentals quiz that stores high scores.

+To beat the clock, users must correctly answer all questions--each incorrect answer loses them 5 seconds!
+Winners can store their initials and view a list of high scores before playing again.
+With a simple and responsive design, the quiz is easy to expand with additional questions and an adjusted timer value.

 ## User Story